 If you’ve never heard of Pemuteran before, then I wouldn’t be surprised.
-This quaint and stunning fishing village is a very well-kept secret.
-Those who know Pemuteran don’t want it spoiled by hoards of tourists.
-And I really don’t blame them!
+This quaint, stunning fishing village, nestled on Bali’s quiet northwest coast, is a very well-kept secret.

-If you are looking for an off-the-beaten-path destination in Bali that offers plenty of adventure, pure relaxation, lots of countryside charm, and abundant nature, then Pemuteran is your place.
+If you are looking for an off-the-beaten-path destination in Bali that offers incredible snorkeling and diving, pure relaxation, lots of countryside charm, and abundant nature, then this hidden paradise is your place.

 My first trip to Bali looked so similar to everyone else’s travels to the island, consisting of Ubud and the busy South.
 And like so many others, I fell in love with Bali – its people, its nature, and its beautiful culture.